 In 2014, state agencies found an estimated 702,000 victims of child maltreatment.
 This would pack 10 modern football stadiums.
-I did not write this post to tell you about child abuse although I do want you to have some brief information on it.
+I did not write this post to tell you about child abuse, although I want you to have some brief information.
 I am writing to tell you that you are all world overcomers.
 You can rise above absolutely anything that has happened to you.

 Skimming the cream off

-Working through abuse is a lifelong process.
-I describe it like skimming the cream off of the top of a bucket of cows milk.
-We milk the cow and put the milk into a bucket.
-The milk then sits in the bucket, and the cream comes to the top.
-We skim the cream off of the top and make butter.
-We continue to do this until we have removed enough cream.
-This is what it is like to work through abuse.
-You skim a problem off the top so another problem can surface and continue to do this your whole life.
-You become more healthy as you complete each process of skimming.
-I wrote this poem to depict the fear and feel of abuse and how it affects a persons life.
+I wrote this poem to depict the fear and feel of abuse and how it affects a person’s life.
 There are times when you will feel like everything is swelling and rushing around you.
 These are the times when the cream is coming to the top of the bucket.
-It is time to work through more feelings when they culminate in your life.
+It is time to work through more feelings as they surface in your life.

 Life mirrors the vast waters

-You work all of your life and one day you find that you have risen above the issues and realize how incredible you are.
+You work all of your life intermittently, and one day you find that you have risen above the issues and realize how incredible you are.
 It feels complicated when you are in the middle of the problems.
 I have been through this process for many years, and I am here to tell you that it does get better.
-When I could keep my head above water I could see myself as one of the world overcomers.
+When I could keep my head above water, I could see myself as one of the world overcomers.